 Diversity in the workplace occurs when a company hires employees from a variety of backgrounds, race, gender, age and religion.
-A diverse culture in the workforce in general benefits companies in a number of ways.
-It provides a wide range of perspectives that can be valuable in a number of areas, both tangible and intangible.
+A diverse culture in the workforce in general benefits companies in several ways.
+It provides a wide range of perspectives, which can be valuable in a number of areas, both tangible and intangible.

 When diversity is well-managed, employees feel validated and important regardless of their apparent differences.
 Feeling valued improves the morale of each worker and promotes positivity in the workplace.
 In addition, giving employees the opportunity to work with people who bring different skills and views to the table helps them recognize that everyone is important for different reasons.

 A workplace with people from different backgrounds and cultures exposes employees to varying viewpoints and ideas.
 Allowing culturally diverse employees to brainstorm results in a wide variety of solutions that are based upon different experiences and schools of thought.
 With more ideas to choose from, the chances of finding the best possible solution is improved.